Canada and the US made a number of changes to the food regulations in 2016, and more changes have been implemented in 2021-2022.

 - The explanatory text below the table differs.

-B. Ingredients & Standards of Identity
+C. Ingredients Standards of Identity

 As a U.S. manufacturer, it is important to understand that you may need to make some changes to your ingredients when importing to Canada.
-Each country has established “standards of identity” for a certain number of foods.
+Each country has established “Standards of Identity” for a certain number of foods.
 These standards of identity define the ingredients’ characteristics.

 Here are the links to the U.S. and the Canadian Standards of Identity:

-Some additives or coloring agents may be authorized in the U.S. and not in Canada, or vice-versa.
+Some food additives or coloring agents may be authorized in the U.S. and not in Canada, or vice-versa.

-C. Allergens
+E. Allergens

 If your packaging labeling doesn’t conform to the regulations, it may be the subject of a recall.